Malbrough s'en va-t-en guerre: History

 From the court it was adopted by the tradespeople of Paris, and it passed from town to town, and country to country.
 It became as popular in England as in France.
 Johann Wolfgang von Goethe came to hate Marlborough simply on account of the prevalence of the tune he encountered during travels in France.
 It also became popular in Spain due to the Bourbon dynasty's influence on Spanish nobility.
 There the name Marlborough was modified to an easier to pronounce Mambrú.
-It was sung by children while playing Rayuela (Hopscotch).
-Jacinto Valledor's tonadilla "La cantada vida y muerte del general Malbrú" concludes with the tune, and the Spanish guitarist and composer Fernando Sor (1778–1839) created a series of variations for guitar on the theme.
-It then spread to Latin America.
+It was sung by children while playing Rayuela (hopscotch).
+Jacinto Valledor's tonadilla "La cantada vida y muerte del general Malbrú" concludes with the tune, and in 1826 the Spanish guitarist and composer Fernando Sor (1778–1839) created his Introduction & Variations For Guitar on Marlborough s'en va-t-en guerre, op.
+28. It then spread to Latin America.

 The rage endured for many years, slowly fading after the French Revolution, although, it is said that Napoleon liked to hum the tune, for instance when crossing the Memel (June 1812) at the beginning of his fatal Russian campaign.
 The melody also became widely popular in the United Kingdom.
 By the mid-19th century it was being sung with the words "For He's a Jolly Good Fellow", often at all-male social gatherings.
 By 1862, these lyrics were already familiar in America.
 From this version, the melody also became the tune for a popular American campfire tune "The Bear Went Over the Mountain".

 The song has been translated into several languages, including an English version published by the American poet Henry Wadsworth Longfellow in the 19th century.